RyoTakei/Matlab-Class/README.md

 # Read this before you use this page!!

+### Update notes
+- No I will not be posing guides for extra credits.
+Extra credits are extra credits.
+I just want you to do well in this class.
+I'd be happy to give you assistance on extra credits but no guide.

 ## Disclaimer
 I'm not your writing teacher, nor I don't care + I don't have time to go through and fix my mistakes.
 And I barely speak English(this is a lie) so leave me alone for any of writing mistake.